ExpeditionRPG/expedition/shared/images/README.md

 **IMPORTANT:** Make sure to preserve the **viewBox** setting.

+## Generating UPCs

+Once you have the GTIN-12 / UPC-A from GS1US Data Hub, you can plug it into an SVG barcode generator like https://codepen.io/FesslerForge/pen/jHkaC

 ## Icons Available

 At this time, you can use the following Expedition-themed icons: